 A final metric we looked at was units lacking complete kitchen facilities.
 Without complete kitchen facilities, families have less of an ability to cook nutritious meals and thus rely more heavily on processed and packaged foods or eating outside of the home.
 Households that cook more frequently are shown to consume lower amounts of calories, fat, and sugar31.
-Our Monroe campus serves at least three census tracts that have rates of housing units lacking complete kitchen facilities that are higher than the state and national average.
-In Monroe County tract 3013.01 nearly one in every ten households lacks a complete kitchen facility.
+Our Miners campus services at least six census tracts that have rates of housing units lacking complete kitchen facilities that are higher than the state average, and seven of ten are higher than national average.
+In Schuylkill County tract 5 nearly one in every ten households lacks a complete kitchen facility.
 This would be an ideal neighborhood to provide targeted interventions around increasing the nutritional quality of processed and packaged food that is offered in local corner store (Figure 19).